- Awards/Post-Award Information

 - Copy of the approved budget and budget detail

-- Pre-Award Costs and Advanced Accounts
+- Pre-Award Costs and Advanced Grant Worktag

 - Subawards or Subcontracts

-If your award involves subrecipients (subawardees or subcontractors), you should submit a Subrecipient Request Form to firstname.lastname@example.org or to Industry-Contracts@iastate.edu if the prime award is with an industry or commodity group.
+If your award involves subrecipients (subawardees or subcontractors), you should submit a Subrecipient Request Form to email@example.com or to firstname.lastname@example.org if the prime award is with an industry or commodity group.
 The Subrecipient Request Form can be downloaded from http://ospa.iastate.edu/forms/.
 You will need to submit a copy of the subrecipient's statement of work and budget (preferably in Word and Excel formats) if they were not previously submitted with your GoldSheet.
-Additional information may be required depending on the prime sponsor's requirements.
+Additional information or sponsor prior approval may be required depending on the prime sponsor's requirements.

 - Extensions of Time

 If you are nearing the end date of your project and the work is not yet complete, you can seek an extension of the period of performance.
 For federal awards, this should be requested at least 60 days before the end date.
 You or your department/college/center/institute administrative support staff should prepare the No-Cost Extension Request web form found at http://ospa.iastate.edu/forms.
 You will need to provide a justification of why the extension is necessary (spending out the funding is not a valid reason to extend a project).
 OSPA or OIPTT will submit the request to the sponsor, if required, and update the end date if the extension is approved.

 - Rebudgeting and Supplemental Funds Requests